-Please continue to direct your questions and/or interest in staying connected to the email@example.com email account.
+Please direct your questions and/or interest in staying connected to email@example.com.

 Shareable information and resources will be made available through youthhubs.ca and we will be updating content on an ongoing basis.
 Please consider all information on our website shareable and usable with appropriate acknowledgements to YWHO given.
 Thank you!